justin-mohr/justin-mohr.github.io/_pages/research.md

 ### The Value of Truth in Social Media: Retail Traders and Reddit Ban Bets <br>
 <i>with Corbin Fox</i>

-### The Other Half: Monetary Policy Transmission for Households without Mortgage <br>
+### The Other Half: Monetary Policy Transmission for Households without Mortgages <br>
 <i>with Yucheng Zhou and Divij Kohli</i>